Contrastive Conformal Sets: Reproducibility Details

 \paragraph{Baseline Configurations.} For the out-of-distribution (\gls{OOD}) detection baselines, the Energy score temperature is fixed at $T=1.0$.
 For the remaining baselines, we follow the hyperparameter configurations recommended in their respective original papers: \begin{itemize} \item \textbf{COMBOOD:} $k = 50$, $C = 1.0$.
-We extract the maximum activations exclusively from the ReLU layers, as these constitute the vast majority of activations in both ResNet-18 and RepVGG-a2 architectures. \item \textbf{D-KNN:} $k = 50$, $d = 0.95$, $\alpha = 0.5$. \item \textbf{CIDER:} Projection dimension $= 128$, epochs $= 100$, learning rate $= 0.5$, $\tau = 0.1$, $\lambda_c = 2.0$, $\alpha = 0.999$.
-To ensure a fair comparison with our method, we freeze the backbone and only train the projection head for fair comparison as the other methods do not train the backbone. \item \textbf{NAC:} \citep{liu2024nac} $\alpha = 100.0$, $r = 1.0$, number of bins $= 1000$.
-We extract the maximum activations exclusively from the fully connected layer, which yielded the best empirical results during our testing compared to other layer combinations. \end{itemize}
+We extract the maximum activations exclusively from the ReLU layers, as these constitute the vast majority of activations in both ResNet-18 and RepVGG-A2 architectures. \item \textbf{D-KNN:} $k = 50$, $d = 0.95$, $\alpha = 0.5$. \item \textbf{CIDER:} Projection dimension $= 128$, epochs $= 100$, learning rate $= 0.5$, $\tau = 0.1$, $\lambda_c = 2.0$, $\alpha = 0.999$.
+To ensure a fair comparison with our method, we freeze the backbone and only train the projection head, as the other methods do not train the backbone. \end{itemize}